Tinkerforge/doc/source/Software/IPConnection_CSharp.rst

   There are three different possibilities for the callback to be called.
   Firstly, the callback is called with all currently available devices in the IP connection (with *isNew* true).
-Secondly, the callback is called if a new Brick is plugged in via USB (with *isNew* true) and lastely it is called if a Brick is unplugged (with *isNew* false).
+Secondly, the callback is called if a new Brick is plugged in via USB (with *isNew* true) and lastly it is called if a Brick is unplugged (with *isNew* false).

   It should be possible to implement "plug 'n play" functionality with this